razeware/einstein/readme.md

 ![alt text](https://raw.githubusercontent.com/razeware/einstein/master/javascript/images/subjects.png "")

-Subjects that are similar or represent an area of Android development that is closely related should be organised vertically in a column to create a sub-section eg. *Animations* and *Transitions*.
+Subjects that are similar or represent an area of Android development that is closely related should be organised vertically in a column to create a sub-section eg. *Custom Fonts* and *Drawables*.

 ![alt text](https://raw.githubusercontent.com/razeware/einstein/master/javascript/images/sub-sections.png "")